prof3ssorSt3v3/mad9011/docs/deliverables/assignments/midterm.md

 ![UI Button Set Example](./assets/button-example.png)

-**Instructions:**
+### Instructions:

 1. Design two sets of buttons (e.g., "Read More" and "Subscribe") each with an alternate state (active & hover).
-2. Use consistent design elements (colors, fonts, shapes, gradients and effects ) that match your app's theme.
+2. Use consistent design elements (colors, fonts, shapes, **gradients**, and effects) that match your app's theme.
+Incorporate gradients to help create a sense of depth and make your buttons stand out more effectively.
-3. Ensure the buttons are visually distinct in both states, using design cues to communicate their functionality.
+3. Ensure the buttons are visually distinct in both states, using design cues like color shifts, shadows, or subtle animations to communicate their functionality.
-4. Consider the size of your buttons.
+4. Consider the size of your buttons to ensure they are large enough to be easily clickable but not overpowering in the overall design.
 5. Integrate your buttons into the desktop version of your web banner.
-Place them strategically so they complement the banner's design and encourage user interaction.
-Feel free to add text to your banner to help complete the look of your banner.
+Place them strategically so they complement the banner's design and encourage user interaction, while ensuring the text and images are still clear and impactful.
-6. Export your compiled web banner and buttons as .PNG
+6. Export your compiled web banner and buttons as .PNG files.

 **Resources:**